 The information WP Courseware requires varies based on the platform you choose, but is quite extensive.
 Here’s a look at just some of the information you’ll need to connect the plugin to PayPal:

 The WP Courseware course builder uses a top-down approach.
-To get started, navigate to the “Courses” area of WP Courseware and click the “Add New” button at the top of this page.
-This will take you to the course editor.
+To get started, navigate to the ‘Courses’ area of WP Courseware and click the ‘Add New’ button at the top of this page, which will take you to the course editor.

-Next, click “Add Lesson”.
-This will open an editor where you can enter content for the lesson.
-Again, this editor allows you to format the content the same way you would format other WordPress pages.
+Next, click ‘Add Lesson’, which will open an editor where you can enter content for the lesson.
+Again, this editor allows you to format the content the same way you’d format other WordPress pages.

 You can also add quizzes here, but you can only edit the title and description of a quiz on this page.
-To do more, you’ll need to go to the quiz editor, which I’ll discuss a little further on in this review of LearnDash vs WP Courseware.
+To do more, you’ll need to go to the quiz editor, which I’ll discuss a little further on in this review.

 The course builder uses drag-and-drop functionality to let you change the order of lessons or modules at any time during this process.